Best Point and Shoot Camera Under $300 (that’s better than your iPhone!)

-Are you going to be shooting HD videos or family snaps?
-Is it a priority to have wi-fi and NFC so you can hustle your content straight to social media?
+Are you going to be shooting full HD video or family snaps?
+Is it a priority to have built-in wi-fi and NFC so you can hustle your content straight to social media?
 Do you value a slightly better lens or a slightly lower price?

 By deciding what your priorities are, you’ll be able to narrow it down and find the best option for you.